iktiarali/online-bookstore/README.md

 4. Order entity is the response output after successfull buy operation with order details and total payable amount.
 Not storing in DB

 **Note-**
 Unable to upload the packged jar file for the application due to big size.
 GitHub is allowing upto 25MB whereas the app jar is 42MB+.
-To run the application locally with the target executable jar file, run below maven commands from app directory.
+To run the application locally with the target executable jar file, run following maven command from app directory - "mvn clean package".
-"mvn clean package"
 Once jar get created under target folder can run in Docker as well.